Pet sitters' insurance

 If you're running a pet sitting service and have employees helping you out, employers' liability insurance (EL) is a legal requirement for your business in the UK, regardless of whether they're part-time, full-time, temporary or contractors.

-If you're a one-person operation at the moment but have big dreams to expand in future, our monthly subscription makes it easy to adjust your cover and add EL to your policy at any time – free of charge.
+If you're a one-person operation at the moment but have big dreams to expand in future, you can easily adjust your cover and add EL to your policy at any time – with no additional fees.

 Do you store your clients' personal details – like contact info and card details – on your phone or laptop?
 Then, you may want to add cyber insurance to your policy.
 This type of cover can help you out in instances of a cyber attack or data breach.
 This is because if someone gets access to that data and shares it, or you experience financial loss as a result of the breach, you could be liable for the costs.